vipul0123/SMVDU-Yoga-Club/README.md

 ### UnFixed Bugs
    - There are no unfixed bugs left

-ges used in this website are taken from pixabay.com

 ## Deployment
 How this project is deployed on GitHub Pages:
    - In the GitHub repository, navigate to the Settings tab